-Cape Town, one of the most cosmopolitan and dynamic cities on the African continent, overwhelms the senses.
+Plan a vacation to Cape Town, one of the most cosmopolitan and dynamic cities in Africa.
 Table Mountain dominates the background, waterfront shops of the V&A Market color the harbor, and Cape Town's botanical gardens drape the city in verdant tones.
 As the sun sets on the waterfront, finish the day at one of the city's many world-class wineries and restaurants, the perfect way to cap the day off in a city affectionately known as the Mother City.